asicguy/zcu104_ubuntu/fpga/readme.md

 - vivado -mode batch -source compile.tcl
 - That last step runs Vivado in "project flow" to write the needed output files and reports.
 - ls -lh ./results
-- The .hdf hardware definition file is needed to build the software.
+- The .hdf hardware definition file and .bit bitstream file are needed to build the software.